-This command adds named users, requires authentication at login, specifies or changes a user's password (or specify that no password is required), or specifies or changes a user's access level.
+Use this command to add named users, require authentication at login, specify or change a user's password (or specify that no password is required), or specify or change a user's access level.
 Use the no form to remove a user name.

 - name The name of the user.
 (Maximum length: 8 characters, case sensitive.
-Maximum users: 16) - access-level level Specifies the user level.

-The device has two predefined privilege levels: - 0: Normal Exec, 15: Privileged Exec. - nopassword No password is required for this user to log in.

-- {0 | 7} 0 means plain password, 7 means encrypted password. - password password The authentication password for the user.
-(Maximum length: 8 characters plain text, 32 encrypted, case sensitive)
+Maximum users: 16) - access-level /evel Specifies the user level. - The device has two predefined privilege levels: 0: Normal Exec, 15: Privileged Exec. - nopassword No password is required for this user to log in. - {0 | 7} 0 means plain password, 7 means encrypted password. - password password The authentication password for the user.
+(Maximum length: 8 characters, 32 encrypted, case sensitive)

-- · The default access level is Normal Exec. - The factory defaults for the user names and passwords are:
+- The default access level is Normal Exec. - · The factory defaults for the user names and passwords are:

-Table 3-11.
-User Access Levels

 username access-level password

+guest 0 guest

-guest admin 0 15 guest admin
+admin 15 admin